 A Closer Look at Thinkific Communities

-In this section, we’ll check out the features, including pros and cons, of Thinkific Communities.
+In this section, we’ll check out the features, including the pros and cons, of Thinkific Communities.

 In Thinkific, your community is organized into Spaces.
 Spaces are like discussion rooms where you and your members can create posts and join conversations.

 You can use Spaces in different ways.
-For example, if you have one support community for all your courses, you can create a separate Space for each course.
-Or you can create Spaces for different discussion topics.
+For example, if you have one support community for all your courses, you can create a separate space for each course.
+On the other hand, if you’re creating a Thinkific membership site, you can create separate spaces for different discussion topics.